 A POWERFUL WAY TO CHANGE AND BRING HAPPINESS BACK INTO YOUR LIFE AND RELATIONSHIPS

-Anger is a powerful emotion that can cause untold damage in our close relationships, our communities and the world at large needs to learn new strategies for coping with this intense concentrated form of emotional energy.
+Anger is a powerful emotion that can cause untold damage in our personal and work place relationships and we need to learn new strategies for coping with this intense concentrated form of emotional energy.
 Mindfulness Therapy and training provides you with the tools to make this change.

 At least 50 percent of the clients that I work with online through Skype sessions are struggling with anger in one form or another and come to me because of the destructive effects that anger is having in their marriage or in their family.
 Others recognize that unresolved anger is at the core of their depression and want to find better ways of working with this intense energy.
 As Sigmund Freud often stated, depression is anger turned inwards towards the self.
 Others recognize the immense stress associated with anger and want to manage their anger for health reasons.
 Whatever the motivation to change, all feel that their anger prevents them from living life to the full and prevents them from being happy.